-On 17 July 2020, the Company entered into a subordinated loan agreement with PMV/z-Leningen ("PMV/z") for an aggregate principal amount of maximum EUR 4.3 million, of which a loan for a principal amount of EUR 0.8 million can be converted by PMV/z for new ordinary shares of the Company in the event of a future equity financing or sale of the Company.
+On 17 July 2020, the Company entered into a subordinated loan agreement with PMV Standaardleningen NV (formerly known as PMV/z-Leningen NV) (the "PMV Loan") for an aggregate principal amount of maximum EUR 4.3 million, of which a loan for a principal amount of EUR 0.8 million can be converted by PMV Standaardleningen NV for new ordinary shares of the Company in the event of a future equity financing or sale of the Company.
 The conversion can be carried out by means of a contribution in kind of the respective payable due by the Company under the loan (whether as principal amount or as interest) (the "Convertible Loan Payable") to the share capital of the Company.
 In December 2021, the Company entered into an amendment agreement, thereby (i) extending the duration of such loans, (ii) increasing the interest rates retroactively, and (iii) introducing payment by instalments.
-Consequently, the loans have a term of 60 months and are repayable in eight equal quarterly instalments between months 36 and 60.
-The convertible portion of the loan granted by PMV/z bears an interest rate of 5.5% per annum.
+Consequently, the loans have a term of 60 months and are repayable in eight equal guarterly instalments between months 36 and 60.
+The convertible portion of the loan granted by PMV Standaardleningen NV bears an interest rate of 5.5% per annum.
 The price per share at which the Convertible Loan Payable can be converted through a contribution in kind in the event of an equity financing or sale of the Company will be equal to 75% of the price of the Company's shares as will be reflected in the relevant equity financing or sale.
-PMV/z can exercise this right until 30 days as from the completion of such equity financing or sale of the Company.
+PMV Standaardleningen NV can exercise this right until 30 days as from the completion of such equity financing or sale of the Company.
+In March 2023, the Company entered into new amendment agreements, thereby (i) amending the repayments terms and (ii) further increasing the interest rates retroactively (+0.5%pt).
+Consequently, the loans had a term of 60 months and were repayable in four equal quarterly instalments on 30 September 2024, 31 December 2024, 31 March 2025 and 30 June 2025.
+In February 2024, the Company entered into further amendments in relation to (i) the aforementioned PMV Loan, (ii) the EUR 2,000,000 loan with Belfius Insurance NV (the "Belfius Loan"), and (iii) the EUR 400,000 loan with Sensinnovat BV (the "Sensinnovat Loan").
+The main amendments to the PMV Loans, the Belfius Loan and the Sensinnovat Loan consist of (a) an extension of the final maturity date to 31 December 2025, (b) a rescheduling of the principal repayments under the relevant loan agreements so that the principal amount outstanding under the loans thereunder will be repaid in four equal monthly instalments starting on 30 September 2025, and (c) an increase of the applicable interest rates under each of the relevant loan agreements with 0.5% per annum.